siberoloji/siberoloji.github.io/content/blog/2024-07-16-logical-and-and-or-operators-in-c.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->
-<p>This code snippet is a straightforward demonstration aimed at those familiar with C++ but perhaps not with the intricacies of logical operators and their precedence.</p>
+<p>This code snippet is a straightforward demonstration aimed at those familiar with C++ but perhaps not with the intricacies of logical operators and their precedence.

- ## Output</h2>
+ ## Output
 <!-- /wp:heading -->

 <!-- wp:code -->